Kushchii/currency-converter-app/README.md

 # How to build and run

-project can be compiled with JDK 8 and above
+the project can be compiled with JDK 8 and above

 To compile just do `mvn clean package`.

-To launch the datebase, you should do "docker-compose up" in "docker" package
+To launch the database, you should do "docker-compose up" in the "docker" package

 ## Exploring the Rest APIs